What remains, after the act

 There is presence.

-The spine: a recurring sign
+The backbone: a recurring sign

 One element runs through the entire collection: